freedomlayer/freedomlayer_gut/content/offset/offset_release/index.md

 - It forces users to buy domain names.
-- Using it could give power to a small amount of organizations to shut down Offst services.
+- Using it could give power to a small amount of organizations to shut down Offset services.

 ## License

-The Offst project is licensed under the GNU Affero General Public License version 3 (AGPL3), but Offst applications can be written under any license and can also be written for commercial usage.
+The Offset project is licensed under the GNU Affero General Public License version 3 (AGPL3), but Offset applications can be written under any license and can also be written for commercial usage.

-We plan to convert all the interface related crates to the MIT license, to allow Rust developers to reuse Offst interface to write Rust applications.
+We plan to convert all the interface related crates to the MIT license, to allow Rust developers to reuse Offset interface to write Rust applications.

 Why AGPL3?
 Because we believe payment related code should always be open source.
 This is important both from security and transparency perspectives.
 If